YuriiSynyavskiy/gcp_sdk/README.md

 If you want to run pub_sub_topic_creation.py increase version of google-cloud-pubsub>=2.8.0

 If you want to run streaming job decrease version of google-cloud-pubsub==1.7.0

+# Trigger to handle finalized files to Google Cloud Storage

+Set trigger for Finalizing/Creating to Cloud Storage with BUCKET_ID

+Create Cloud Function and put code from cloud_storage/invoke_function.py

+Give role for Function to run Cloud Composer Dags.